justmoon/dassie/packages/lib-reactive/README.md

 ## What is this?

 It's a TypeScript framework which is designed to run in both front- and backend code and synchronize between them.
 It loosely follows the actor model architecture found in Erlang and Akka.
-It also borrows ideas from reactive programming UI frameworks like React and Solid.js.
+It also borrows ideas from reactive programming UI frameworks like React, Solid.js, and [Reactively](https://github.com/modderme123/reactively).

 ## Features